Updated: February 6, 2023. Note: This material is rapidly developing but covers the essentials regarding the ATF pistol brace rule and SBR amnesty.

 ATF Pistol Brace Rule and SBR Amnesty

 Amnesty, in this instance, means that an individual or entity (such as an NFA gun trust) would not be required to pay $200 to register the item.
 In other words, a free tax stamp.
-Once the final rule is published, the clock starts.
-From that point forward, individuals will have 120 days to apply for a tax stamp via Form 1 without paying for the tax stamp.
+Once the final rule was published (1/31/2023), the clock started.
+From that point forward, individuals have 120 days to apply for a tax stamp via Form 1 without paying for the tax stamp.
+This means that a person could theoretically apply for a free tax stamp up until May 31, 2023.
 This amnesty period only covers NFA SBRs that were previously classified as stabilized pistols, not traditional SBRs (e.g., a short-barreled rifle with a stock).

 After the 120-day amnesty period, individuals or entities may still obtain a tax stamp for the item but would be required to pay $200.